vrandall66/front-end-submissions-public/1904/mod-3/binary-challenge/brianna-delvalle.md

 * Is `candidate` needed as a prop for the `App` container - I'm just not seeing the connection
 * 93 tests!
 Any you have questions about?
 * I would remove the root reducer test (`expect(true).toEqual(true)`)
+* Brianna seeing a behavior where going to a route directly does not pass pass information through the `match`, and therefore could not use that information to fetch data for that page, how to handle this if not coming in from `Link` or `NavLink`

 ## Rubric